cltk/ang_models_cltk/README.md

 Old English
 -----------

-To download the ISWOC corpus and construct a tagged corpus for training the POS tagger, issue:
+To download the ISWOC corpus and construct a tagged corpus for training the POS tagger, issue from the `english_models_cltk` directory:

 ```bash
 ./scripts/make_oe_corpus.bash
 ```
-from the `english_models_cltk` directory.

-This will yield a file `oe.conll` in the `corpora` directory.
+This will yield a file `oe.conll` in the `corpora` subdirectory.
 To build the training file for the tagger, issue:

 ```bash